-Chief Schick says that the agency needs to add emergency personnel and replace some of its aging apparatus in the near future.
-The fire district recently completed a Strategic Plan that identifies the personnel, apparatus and facilities maintenance required to meet the emergency service needs of the community for the next 10 years.
+Chief Schick says that the agency has added emergency personnel and started the replacement process for some of its aging apparatus.
+The Fire District recently completed a Strategic Plan that identifies the personnel, apparatus and facilities maintenance required to meet the emergency service needs of the community for the next 10 years.

 Revenue is an issue that the Camano Island community will need to consider moving forward.
 Emergency services are funded by two property tax levies: one for fire suppression and another for emergency medical service.
-The EMS levy was renewed by voters last year at 50 cents per $1,000 of assessed property value.
-In 2004 voters approved a fire levy rate of $1.25, which has fallen to $1.08 per $1,000 in 2017.
+The EMS levy was renewed by voters in 2015 at 50 cents per $1,000 of assessed property value.
+In 2017 voters approved a fire levy rate of $1.35.

-A link to the 2017 Budget, Presentation and Strategic Plan for Camano Island Fire and Rescue is listed below.
-Fire district residents with questions or comments are encouraged to contact Chief Schick at [email protected] or (360) 387-1512.
+A link to the 2018 Budget, Presentation and Strategic Plan for Camano Island Fire and Rescue is listed below.
+Fire District residents with questions or comments are encouraged to contact Chief Schick at [email protected] or (360) 387-1512.

 Camano Island Fire and Rescue provides fire suppression, emergency medical service and technical rescue to 16,000 people over 40 square miles.
 Forty-nine full-time, part-time and volunteer firefighters responded to an average of 1,900 calls per year.

 - 1st Quarter 2018 YTD Budget

 - 2nd Quarter 2018 YTD Budget